Online Master of Science in Biology

 - Nobel laureates.

-Applicants to the Master of Science in biology program must fulfill the requirements of both the Graduate College and the College of Liberal Arts and Sciences.
+Applicants to the Master of Science in biology program must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

 The largest and most diverse college at ASU

-The College of Liberal Arts and Sciences takes a transdisciplinary approach to education with a vast spectrum of degrees in the social sciences, natural sciences and humanities.
-We inspire students to be socially aware, critical thinkers and global citizens.
+As a part of The College of Liberal Arts and Sciences, the School of Life Sciences takes a transdisciplinary approach to education with a vast spectrum of degrees in the social sciences, natural sciences and humanities.
+We inspire students to become socially aware critical thinkers and global citizens.

-million in research expenditures in 2018.
+in research expenditures in FY23

-interdisciplinary schools and departments.
+interdisciplinary schools and departments

-undergraduate degrees.
+undergraduate degrees

 Tuition calculator